TucanoCode04/my-obsidian-vault/5 - Brain/Fundamental of Technological Processes/Technological Processes/04 - Lithography.md

 - Solvents: to make the resist liquid for spin coating.
 - Other Stuff: surfactants, leveling agents, sensitizers, dyes, etc.
 We decide on the type of photoresist based on the application, resolution requirements, and process compatibility.
 Depending on the properties of the resist:
+- Polarity(positive or negative):
+	- Positive Resists: where the light exposed areas become soluble and will get etched away during development.
+It works on Chain Scission Mechanism.
+They are preferred for high resolution applications because they can achieve smaller feature sizes and have better process control.
+	- Negative Resists: where the light exposed areas become insoluble and remain after development.
+It works on Cross-Linking Mechanism.
+They are used when high aspect ratio structures are needed, as they tend to have better adhesion and durability.
+- Resolution: the minimum feature size that can be reliably produced.
+-